 Snowpipe Streaming

-Calling the Snowpipe Streaming API (“API”) prompts low-latency loads of streaming data rows using the Snowflake Ingest SDK and your own managed application code.
+Calling the Snowpipe Streaming API (“API”) prompts the low-latency loading of streaming data rows using the Snowflake Ingest SDK and your own managed application code.
 The streaming ingest API writes rows of data to Snowflake tables, unlike bulk data loads or Snowpipe, which write data from staged files.
-This architecture results in lower load latencies, with corresponding lower costs for loading similar volumes of data, which makes it a powerful tool for handling real-time data streams.
+This architecture results in lower load latencies with corresponding lower costs for loading similar volumes of data, which makes it a powerful tool for handling real-time data streams.

-This topic describes the concepts and instructions for custom client applications that call the API.
-For related Snowflake Connector for Kafka (“Kafka connector”) instructions, see Using Snowflake Connector for Kafka With Snowpipe Streaming.
+This topic describes the concepts for custom client applications that call the API.
+For related Snowflake Connector for Kafka (“Kafka connector”) instructions, see Using Snowflake Connector for Kafka with Snowpipe Streaming.

 The API is intended to complement Snowpipe, not replace it.
-Use the Snowpipe Streaming API in streaming scenarios where data is streamed via rows (e.g. Apache Kafka topics) rather than written to files.
+Use the Snowpipe Streaming API in streaming scenarios where data is streamed via rows (for example, Apache Kafka topics) instead of written to files.
 The API fits into an ingest workflow that includes an existing custom Java application that produces or receives records.
-The API removes the need to create files to load data into Snowflake tables, and enables the automatic, continuous loading of data streams into Snowflake as the data becomes available.
+The API removes the need to create files to load data into Snowflake tables and enables the automatic, continuous loading of data streams into Snowflake as the data becomes available.

+Snowpipe Streaming